francisy9/hs-cli/README.md

 `a (ally row position) (enemy row position)` [To attack enemy hero use index 7]

-`a 3 6` will use the bottom row's index 3 card to attack top row's index 6 unit
+`a 3 6` will use the bottom row's index 3 unit (card played onto the board) to attack top row's index 6 unit

 `a 0 7` will use bottom row's index 0 unit to attack enemy hero